 - increasing and promoting knowledge about positive management techniques,

 - seeking to form and influence debate of current issues.

 As well as increasing the availability of this information the Riverfly Partnership will address declines in riverfly populations, including declines in overall abundance and threats to individual species.

-Salmon & Trout Conservation UK (S&TC) host The Riverfly Partnership on behalf of the Partners as part of the S&TC's active engagement in the management and conservation of the aquatic environment.
+The Freshwater Biological Association (FBA) hosts The Riverfly Partnership on behalf of the Partners as part of the FBAs active engagement in the management and conservation of the aquatic environment.